erikberglund/AppBlocker/README.md

 # Disclaimer
 This script doesn't literally "block" the execution of an application, it just gets notified when an application is about to be launched, and sends a SIGKILL to the process being launched.

-It's a simple method to help administrators stop their users from using applications their organization has decided should not be allowed.
+It's a simple method to help administrators stop their users from using applications the organization has decided should not be allowed.
 If you have a management framework with a similar feature, you should use that instead.

 For more powerful blacklisting of binary execution, look at Google's Santa project: https://github.com/google/santa